 If you read though those requirements and thought to yourself “uh what’s a Trusted Platform Module?” welcome to the club.
 I found this article explained what they are quite well.

-Hands down the easiest way to determine if your PC can run Windows 11 is to download and install the small utility created by Microsoft named Windows PC Health Check (Note: the app will begin to download as soon as you click the link).
+Hands down the easiest way to determine if your PC can run Windows 11 is to download and install the small utility created by Microsoft named Windows PC Health Check (Note: Microsoft has removed this file and will replace it at a later date with a new tool).
 If you’re more comfortable downloading it directly from a Microsoft.com page, head over here and scroll down to the Get ready section.
 Once the download completes, run the WindowsPCHealthCheckSetup.msi file from your Downloads folder.

 Once the installation has completed, make sure to leave a check in the box labeled Open Windows PC Health Check and then click the Finish button.